citiususc/Linguakit/README.md

 * Multiword extraction:

 Barcala M., E. Domínguez-Noya, P. Gamallo, M.López, E. Moscoso, G. Rojo, P. Santalla, S. Sotelo.
 (2007) A Corpus and Lexical Resources for Multi-word Terminology Extraction in the Field of Economy, 3rd Language & Technology Conference(LeTC'2007), Poznan, Poland (355-359).

+* Relation extraction:

+Gamallo, P. and Marcos Garcia (2015).
+Multilingual Open Information Extraction, Lecture Notes in Computer Science, 9273, Berlin: Springer-Verlag: 711-722.
+ISNN: 0302-9743.

+Gamallo, P. 2014.
+An Overview of Open Information Extraction, In Proceedings of the Third Symposium on Languages, Applications and Technologies (SLATE-2014), Bragança, Portugal: 13-16.

+Gamallo, P., Garcia, M. Fernández-Lanza, S. 2012.
+Dependency-Based Open Information Extraction, In Joint Workshop on Unsupervised and Semi-Supervised Learning in NLP (ROBUS-UNSUP 2012), at the 13th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2012).
+Avignon.